KemingHe/faasbench/README.md

-# cloudbench
+# FaaSBench

-Cloud services performance benchmarking
+Comprehensive benchmarking of all modern function-as-a-service offerings.